EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not be annoying, loud, or use soundboards.**

-Annoying is opinionated sure.
+Annoying is opinionated.
 However, if multiple people are asking you to stop or not do something, take the hint.
 Do not use soundboards unless everyone in the voice chat consents.

 -  **Please be respectful to others when in voice.**